agrawal-rohit/pearl-ui/documentationwebsite/docs/hooks/useColorScheme.md

 title: useColorScheme
 ---

-`useColorScheme` is a custom hook to covert an existing props object to a different color scheme from the active theme palette.
-By default, it is included inside the [useAtomicComponentConfig](./useAtomicComponentConfig) and [useMolecularComponentConfig](./useMolecularComponentConfig) hooks.
+The `useColorScheme` hook is a powerful tool in Pearl UI that allows you to transform an existing props object to a different color scheme from the active theme palette.
+This hook is particularly useful for creating responsive designs that adapt to user preferences for different color schemes.

 ## Import